MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/ingest-from-query.md

 |`tags`   | A JSON string that indicates which validations to run during ingestion.|
 |`docstring`   | A string documenting the table.|

-  In addition, there is a property that controls the behavior of the command itself:
+  In addition, there's a property that controls the behavior of the command itself:

 |Property        |Type    |Description|
 |----------------|--------|-----------------------------------------------------------------------------------------------------------------------------|